curl/everything-curl/internals/tests/file-format.md

 All tests must begin with a `<testcase>` tag, which encompasses the remainder of the file.
 See below for other tags.

-Each test file is called `tests/data/testNUM` where `NUM` is a unique numerical test identifier.
+Each test file is called `tests/data/testNUMBER` where `NUMBER` is a unique numerical test identifier.
 Each test has to use its own dedicated number.
 The number has no meaning other than identifying the test.